-Submission of the Binding Letter along with the appropriate master plan or similar document and additional materials required by the Land Development Regulation Administrator shall entitle the applicant to a Vested Rights Certificate which shall be issued by the Board of County Commissioners upon receipt of verification of authenticity by the Land Development Regulation Administrator.
-Development of Regional Impact development is vested under Section 380.06 and for which a Binding Letter has not been issued shall qualify for a Vested Rights Certificate in accordance with the procedures set forth in these land development regulations, upon establishment, that prior to July 1, 1973, the County issued a building permit or other authorization to commence development and that in reliance on such permit or other authorization there has been a change of position as required under the provisions of Section 380.06(20) Vested Rights; provided however, in lieu of the limitation set forth in subsection 2.4.7, such vesting shall continue until such development is complete or until the state land planning agency determines that such development is not entitled to be vested under Section 380.06, whichever occurs first.
+Submission of the Binding Letter along with the appropriate master plan or similar document and any additional materials required by the Land Development Regulation Administrator shall entitle the applicant to a Vested Rights Certificate, which shall be issued by the City Commission upon receipt of verification by the Land Development Regulation Administrator of the authenticity and sufficiency of such submitted documents.
+Development of Regional Impact development which is vested under Section 380.06 and for which a Binding Letter has not been issued shall qualify for a Vested Rights Certificate upon establishment, in accordance with the procedures set forth in these land development regulations, upon establishment, that, prior to July 1, 1973, the City issued a building permit or other authorization to commence development and that in reliance on such permit or other authorization that there has been a change of position as required under the provisions of Section 380.06(20) Vested Rights; provided however, in lieu of the limitation set forth in subsection 2.4.7, such vesting shall continue until such development is complete or until the state land planning agency determines that such development is not entitled to be vested under Section 380.06, whichever occurs first.

-- 2.4.5 Statutory Vesting.
-The right to develop or continue the development of property shall exist if: - 1.
-A valid and unexpired final development order was issued by the County prior to adoption of this Comprehensive Plan, - 2.
-Substantial development has occurred on a significant portion of the development authorized in the final development order or is completed or - 3.
-Development is continuing in good faith as of the adoption of the County's Comprehensive Plan.
+- 2.4.6 Statutory Vesting.
+The right to develop or to continue the development of property shall be found to exist if: - 1.
+A valid and unexpired final development order was issued by the City prior to adoption of this Comprehensive Plan; - 2.
+Substantial development has occurred on a significant portion of the development authorized in the final development order and is completed; or - 3.
+Development is continuing in good faith as of the adoption of this Comprehensive Plan.